p4t-r1k/p4t-r1k/README.md

 - 👋 Hi, I’m @p4t-r1k
-- 👀 I’m interested in gaming, gamedev and IT.
+- 👀 I’m interested in gamedev (Unreal Engine, Unity, Godot)
-- 🌱 I’m currently learning programming in C++, C# and Python
+- 🌱 I’m currently learning programming in JavaScript for study project.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...